STANDARD WAR DEPARTMENT 0-6-0

 No. 23 entered service in August 1974, No. 24 becoming available three years later.
 In 1977 Dr. John Coiley, then Curator of the National Railway Museum, named the former Holman F. Stephens after the Railway's engineer and first Managing Director.In almost continuous use it returned once again from overhaul in 2004.

 No. 25 worked at various Army locations, including Longmoor in 1957, before coming to the K&ESR in 1977 from the Command Ordnance Depot at Bicester where, as ARMY 197 it had been named Sapper.
 During its first two years it remained Army property and remained on a back siding at Rolvenden.
 The Ministry of Defence disposed of it to a small group of members in October 1979.
 A ‘low mileage' model it re-entered service at the end of 1981 in a distinctive lined blue livery similar to that used at Longmoor and not without resemblance to the K&ESR livery used in Colonel Stephens' days.
 As the Sapper nameplates were not available the locomotive was renamed Northiam by TV personality Andrew Gardner in April 1982.
-The locomotive has remained in service ever since
+The locomotive was withdrawn for major overhaul but returned to service in March 2018 after an extensive overhall.

 Weight: 48 tons 3 cwt